alpartida/alex-portfolio/README.md

 I ended up buying the domain as my name to host the portfolio on.
 I delployed my portfolio using Netlify.
 Check out the live portfolio here: alexpartida.com.

 ![alex's portfolio](https://github.com/alpartida/alex-portfolio/blob/master/src/assets/alex-portfolio.png)

+### npm install

+Installs npm.

+### npm run start

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.